17. Extensible Authentication Protocol (EAP)

 In order to use EAP PEAP, you must install a unique Server Certificate on your RADIUS server host, and configure Radiator to use it.
 For more information about Public and Private certificates and how to obtain them, see Section 17.4.
 EAP TLS.
 EAP PEAP does support dynamic WEP keys.

 You can configure Radiator to handle the inner and outer requests in separate Handler or Realm clauses.
-You can also configure Radiator to convert an inner EAP-MSCHAPV2 request into a conventional RADIUS-MSCHAPV2 request, which means that Radiator can server as a gateway between EAP PEAP clients and a non-EAP enabled RADIUS server.
+You can also configure Radiator to convert an inner EAP-MSCHAPV2 request into a conventional RADIUS-MSCHAPV2 request, which means that Radiator can act as a gateway between EAP PEAP clients and a non-EAP enabled RADIUS server.

 17.11.
 EAP MSCHAPV2